 Make lists of what you like to eat so you know what to grow.

 Check out seed catalogs as most have detailed instructions on how to grow each fruit or vegetable and what the soil requirements will be.

-I like to use this garden planner so I can stay organized for the season.
+I like to use a garden planner so I can stay organized for the season.